lawrenceevalyn/THE-DISS/README.md

 * Send to Terry and Tom end of April
 * We'll all meet and decide what to do next, early May

+Also, I ran some quick numbers on the demographics of my citations so far, and I was surprised by two things:
+1. Only 42% of the authors I cite are women, despite me thinking of it as ‘female dominated’.
+2. 20% of the authors I cite are nonwhite, despite me thinking of it as ‘completely white’.
+Both of these facts, I think, very shaped by the fact that my 1790s section is currently a very long list of a bunch of white dudes (and *one* woman who publishes under her initials), who outnumber the smaller list of more-important thinkers in my DH and theory sections.
+Accordingly, I’m going to spend some time diversifying my reading in the 1790s; I think I’m probably missing an important scholarly conversation somewhere in there.
+Maybe it’s even *not about Wordsworth*.

+Places to start: whatever A.C.
+Facundo cites; post-colonial DH?
+(I basically don't know poco at all... start with the 'big names'.
+Said??)

 ## February 28, 2019

 Generating this chapter at incredible speed is, I think, *working*, but hoo boy is it also a bit bizarre.
 There's so much to do...!!